 Here in New England the weather's playing tricks on us.
 One day it will be chilly and try to convince us it's fall, then the next day it will be in the 80's!
 Unsure of what the weather will truly be on any given day, this was my attempt to be prepared for weather ranging from 45-80 degrees.
 It worked out well!
 No sweating, no goosebumps, just right.

-I go home almost every weekend and it's mainly because I love seeing my family, bf, and my dog (who isn't that good at communicating by telephone).
-But one of the greatest perks of being back home is the thrift stores.
+One of the greatest perks of being back home (Springfield) is the thrift stores.
 I have yet to find a good, cheap thrift store here in Boston, but back home it's heaven every time I walk in one.
 This top I got a while back (for a whopping $2.99) and I love pairing it with a simple black skirt (here I paired it with shorts).
 I'm thinking I'll make a post solely about some of my thrift store finds soon!

 Congrats Eliza - you are the winner of the gold Alex and Ani peace bracelet!
 Thank you so so much to everyone who entered and all of you that follow my blog.
 Blogging is so much fun because of you guys; I always look forward to your comments and reading many of your own blogs!
 Thanks again! xoxo